Pulmonary Vascular Research Institute: Events and activities

 The PVRI hosts two scientific meetings each year - the Annual Congress (held in January/February) and the Drug Discovery and Development Symposium (held in July).
 These meetings provide a forum for scientists and researchers in the field of pulmonary vascular disease, the pharmaceutical industry, and relevant regulatory authorities to determine which treatments should be developed for future use.

 In addition to the two international scientific meetings, the PVRI Regional Task Forces organise local and national meetings to raise awareness of PVD.
 Additionally, the PVRI co-sponsors and supports a number of regional and worldwide events with the aim of advancing research and activities in the PVD field.

 Members of the PVRI have access to an online library of clinical management guidelines, educational materials, advice, and information about current research initiatives and clinical trials.

 Publications: the PVRI published its first periodical, the PVRI Review, in 2008-2011.
-The PVRI's official scientific journal, Pulmonary Circulation, is an international, peer-reviewed medical research journal that focuses exclusively on publishing original research, review articles, case reports, guidelines, and consensus articles in the fields of the pulmonary circulation and pulmonary vascular disease.
+The PVRI's official scientific journal, Pulmonary Circulation, is an international, peer-reviewed medical research journal that focuses exclusively on publishing original research, review articles, case reports, guidelines, and consensus articles in the fields of pulmonary circulation and pulmonary vascular disease.
 In 2011, several PVRI members collaborated to produce the Textbook of Pulmonary Vascular Disease.